Haze2670/Types-of-Functions---ETH-AVAX/README.md

 ERC20 token

-This Solidity smart contract implements the ERC20 standard with three main functions: Mint, Burn, and Transfer.
+MyToken is a smart contract implementing an ERC20 token named "HAZE" with the symbol "HZE".
+This contract allows for minting, transferring, and burning of tokens.
+The minting function is restricted to the contract owner to control the token supply.

 Description
 This Solidity smart contract simulates a scenario where the contract owner can mint tokens for themselves or other users.
 Other users cannot mint tokens but can transfer and burn their own tokens.

-Getting Started
+Getting Started with Remix
-Executing program
-To run this program, you can use Remix, an online Solidity IDE.
-To get started, go to the Remix website https://remix.ethereum.org/#lang=en&optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.21+commit.d9974bed.js

-Once you are on the Remix website, create a new file by right-clicking clicking on the window on the left and clicking on new file.
-Save the file with a .sol extension (e.g., ErrorHandling.sol).
-Copy and paste the following code into the file:
+Prerequisites
+Remix IDE
+Steps
+Open Remix IDE

+Navigate to Remix IDE in your browser.
+Create a New File

+Click on the "File Explorer" icon in the sidebar.
+Click on the "New File" button and name it MyToken.sol.
+Copy Contract Code

+Copy the following contract code into the MyToken.sol file:

 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;